Aftaputra/Microscope-OF/apidocs/dev/README.md

 The microscope comprises a number of `Thing` instances, which provide actions and properties to implement hardware control and software features.
 These may be imported from any Python module, using `ofm_config.json`.
 See the LabThings-FastAPI documentation for how to create a `Thing`.

-Currently, the camera and stage classes are provided by external libraries, `labthings-picamera2` and `labthings-sangaboard`.
-Replacing these is the easiest way to use alternative hardware: interfaces are defined in `openflexure_microscope_server.things.camera` and `openflexure_microscope_server.things.stage` respectively.
+All core functionality hardware control functionality is within `Thing` classes.
+Even the standard camera and stage classes are each a `Thing`.
+This means it is possible to use a different camera or stage by sub-classing the `BaseCamera` or `BaseStage` and editing the configuration file.